coreos/console-login-helper-messages/README.md

 files in the directories sourced by motdgen/issuegen to generate the message (see [manual](manual.md#Appending-messages)).

-## Package Reviewers

-If reviewing this package, please see [the reviewers doc](reviewers.md) for steps to verify that the package works.

 ## To Build

 Build the RPM packages by cloning the downstream Fedora SCM repo and executing `fedpkg local`: